init-qy/vuepress-blog/docs/es/posts/根据canvas的手写签名组件.md

 ---
-title: According to the handwritten signature component of Canvas...
+title: Según el componente de firma manual de Canvas,
 date: 2021-01-19 14:39:07
 tag:
   - mini-app
   - DingTalk
 category:
-  - front-end development
+  - desarrollo front-end
 ---

 ## Background

-Due to business requirements, it is necessary to implement a handwritten signature component on the DingTalk Mini Program.
-After referring to the implementation of handwritten signatures in WeChat Mini Programs online and considering our own actual needs, we have wrapped it into a popup dialog style, while also referring to the handwritten signature style in DingTalk's approval process.
+Due to business requirements, it is necessary to implement a handwriting signature component on the DingTalk mini program.
+After referring to the method of implementing a handwriting signature in WeChat mini programs online and considering our own actual needs, we have packaged it into a popup dialog style, while also referring to the handwriting signature style in DingTalk approval.
 The dependencies used include the `mini-ali-ui` popup and button components, as well as a local icon.

 ```json
 {